Tony Hseih, founder and CEOs of Zappos says that all companies have three org charts:

 - Acknowledge that creatively there’s no such thing as a merger.
 Either the two initiatives remain creatively separate but under common formal ownership, or one is intending to join the other.
 Do both vision-holders have the same understanding of what’s happening?
 You need to know this now before the power struggle happens later.

-- If it’s a take-over, check that one vision-holder definitely wants to bring their initiative inside the other one — to become one element of achieving a larger vision of the acquirer.
+- If it’s a take-over, check that one vision-holder genuinely wants to bring their initiative inside the other one — to become one element of achieving a larger vision of the acquirer.
 Don’t assume that money will persuade them — they have to want this in their heart.

 - If the intention is for one founder to exit immediately or following an earn-out, make sure the path is set for a clean break (if that’s what they really want), creatively as well as formally.
 Be extremely wary of things like honorary job titles which can allow a founder to hang on and cause all kinds of mischief.